nfour/serverless-build-plugin/docs/Install & Config.md

 # - When true, a `.babelrc` in the service directory is used
 babel: true

+# babili
+#
+# To minify each file with a babili transform.
+# - Requires `babel` to be true
+babili: false

 # uglify
 #
 # To minify each file.
 uglify: false

 # uglifyModules
 #